DepthFormer: Multimodal Positional Encodings and Cross-Input Attention for Transformer-Based Segmentation Networks: Introduction

 \section{Introduction}

-Semantic Segmentation, i.e., pixel-wise classification of an input image, has recently become a very active research field, especially given the potential applications in Autonomous Driving.
+Semantic Segmentation, i.e., pixel-wise classification of an input image, has recently become a very active research field, especially given the potential applications in autonomous driving.
 Among approaches for this task, architectures based on convolutional models have achieved-state-of-the art results for many years~\cite{mo2022review}.
 More recently, after being adapted to vision tasks in the ViT work~\cite{dosovitskiy2020image}, transformer-based approaches~\cite{vaswani2017attention} have started to come up.
 SegFormer~\cite{xie2021segformer}, the architecture on which our work is based on, is an example of this class.
 Furthermore, recent research has also shown that multimodal approaches, exploiting also depth or other side information, allow to further improve performances~\cite{technologies10040090}.

 In this paper, we propose to tackle multimodal semantic segmentation with two different strategies tailored for transformer-based architectures.
 Firstly, we design a way to inject depth information in the positional encoding of a transformer, effectively expanding the embedding latent dimensionality from $2$D to $3$D, with a noticeable gain in the final segmentation accuracy and with no additional parameters or significant computational cost.
 Secondly, we consider the three inputs of a transformer self-attention head, and propose to swap such inputs between parallel architectures fed with different modality inputs.
-We report results supporting our design choices.

-The article is structured as follows: in Sec.~\ref{sec:related} we report a survey of the related works; then, a detailed description of our approach is presented in Sec.~\ref{sec:method}; Sec.~\ref{sec:results} contains the numerical results and ablation studies on the Cityscapes~\cite{cordts2016cityscapes} dataset ; finally, in Sec.~\ref{sec:conclusions} we provide conclusive remarks and possible future perspectives.\\ We also provide the source code of our approach\footnote{The source code will be made available upon publication.}.
+The article is structured as follows: in Sec.~\ref{sec:related} we report a survey of the related works; then, a detailed description of our approach is presented in Sec.~\ref{sec:method}; Sec.~\ref{sec:results} contains the numerical results and ablation studies on the Cityscapes~\cite{cordts2016cityscapes} dataset ; finally, in Sec.~\ref{sec:conclusions} we provide conclusive remarks and possible future perspectives.